forestdatapartnership/whisp/README.md

 Whisp summary statistics are processed using the cloud computing platform Google Earth Engine (GEE).
 To do this, plot data needs to be in feature collection format.

-#### Conversions via the GEE Python API: ‘On the Fly’ Processing with GeeMap
+#### Conversions via the GEE Python API: ‘On the Fly’ Processing

-To help, Whisp notebooks support conversion on the fly from shapefiles.
-This is carried out using functions from the geemap package.
-The Geemap package also supports other vector dataset conversions, such as from a GeoJSON, KML, or WKT to a feature collection, etc. For details and code examples see [here](link_to_geemap_info).
+To help, Whisp notebooks support conversion on the fly from geosjon (the proposed new EU standard: https://www.lecommercedubois.org/files/upload/RDUE/EUDR_-_Gelocation_file_description_1-0.pdf).
+This is possible in the whisp_feature_collection.ipynb notebook where you can choose between a pre-existing GEE asset or Goejson input.
+Further conversions including compatability with shapefiles are found in the the "data_conversion.ipynb" notebook.
+We are in the process of making Whisp more resilient to differences in geojson input formats.

+NB Some of these conversions are carried out adapting functions from the [geemap](https://geemap.org/) package.
+For those that are interested in other formats, such as KML, WKT etc, geemap provides additional options (although currently functionality varies due to recent updates in dependencies for this package).

 #### Conversions via GEE Code Editor: Uploading Shapefile as a GEE Asset